KimberlyW618/final_group_project/README.md

 ## Summary of Findings

-Inthis anlaysis we looked to see if there was a correlation between the rise in tuition and the rise in income and inflation.
-Using first t-test we looked at the correlation between tuition (public and private) vs what they should be based on inflation and saw that they were.
+In this analysis we sought to see if there is a correlation between the rise in tuition, average income and the ever growing economic factor, inflation.
+Using first a t-test, we looked at the correlation between tuition (public and private) verses what they should be based on inflation and saw that they were indeed growing at different rates.

-Null Hypothesis: Due to the rise in inflation, and historical tuition inflation data, we would expect that tuition has followed the rise of inflation.
+- Null Hypothesis: Due to the rise in inflation, and historical tuition inflation data, we would expect that tuition has followed the rise of inflation.

-Alternative Hypothesis: Since college financial aid is all income based, and income has not risen in accordance with inflation, neither should have tuition.
+- Alternative Hypothesis: Since college financial aid is all income based, and income has not risen in accordance with inflation, neither should have tuition.

 Based on the t-test p-values being less than 0.1, and the R^2 value of 0.98, we reject the null hypothesis and can clearly see from the graphs that tuition has not risen in accordance with inflation.

 ## Images